renpenguin/renpenguin.github.io/_posts/2025-01-09-chirp-lang.md

 	NewLineType,
 }
 ```
-Figure 3: Keyword, in turn, is a union which holds both identifiers and built in keywords:
+Keyword, in turn, is a union which holds both identifiers and built in keywords:
 ```go
 Keyword :: union {
 	BuiltInKeyword,